Smarter-revolution/Smarter-Revolution-Site/content/blog/30-days-content-30-minutes.md

 ## The Bottom Line

 The impossible math is only impossible if you're doing content the old way.
-With the right systems, your team's creative energy goes into strategy and refinement—not production.
+With the right systems, your team's creative energy goes into strategy and refinement - not production.

 ---

-**Ready to see the content operations demo?** [Book Your Free Strategy Session](https://smarterrevolution.com/strategy/) and discover how to create 30 days of content in 30 minutes.
+**Ready to see the content operations demo?** [Book Your Free Strategy Session](/strategy) and discover how to create 30 days of content in 30 minutes.